CiscoDevNet/cloud-security/Umbrella/Samples/SOCTools/NSD_Recheck/README.md

 We recommended that you run the `nsd_recheck.py` script regularly and automate maintenance of your NSD allow list.

-**Note:** You should only the `nsd_recheck.py` script on a custom allow list that contains only NSDs.
+**Note:** You should only run the `nsd_recheck.py` script on a custom allow list that contains only NSDs.
 Do not use this script on an allow list containing domains for any other exemption reasons.

 ## Prerequisites